pcastellanoescuder/FBOnto_Visualization_Tool/README.md

 ## Overview

 `fobitoolsGUI` is a web-based tool based on the [`fobitools` R package](https://github.com/pcastellanoescuder/fobitools).
-This user-friendly web interface is focused on the [FOBI](https://github.com/pcastellanoescuder/FoodBiomarkerOntology) ontology visualization and the **food enrichment analysis** for nutrimetabolomic studies.
+This user-friendly web interface is focused on the [FOBI](https://github.com/pcastellanoescuder/FoodBiomarkerOntology) ontology visualization and the **food enrichment analysis** in nutrimetabolomic studies.
 Several functionalities for interacting with FOBI are provided here:

   - FOBI graph static visualization
   - FOBI graph dynamic visualization